 Bicycles can be kept in student rooms but are not permitted in hallways, lobbies or other common areas in residence halls.
-Exceptions must be approved by Campus Life staff.
-The University provides a designated storage area for bicycles during winter months.
+Exceptions must be approved.
+The university provides a designated storage area for bicycles during winter months.

 Computers and Technology